Bio, C.V., & Contact

 “When I contemplate my career to date, I am struck to realize how my field trajectory embodies that of the discipline writ small.
 From the malarial zone of West Africa to the flu zone of western Europe . . . from a small village to a capital city . . . from a local, ancestor- and spirit-based religion to a conjoined Judeo-Christian monotheistic one . . . from an insistently isolated and localized population to an insistently diasporic and mobile one . . . from a singular racial identity to a complex multiracialized one . . . from the neocolonized south to the former-seat-of-empire north . . . from a single fieldsite to a multisited community . . . from peasants raised in the oral tradition to economic and political middle-class workers and even elites . . . the list of transformed, and transformatory, themes in my professional biography, as in the discipline’s, goes on.
 In short, as cultural anthropology has come to terms with a globalized world, so have I.”

 My work has appeared in over two dozen articles published in scholarly journals (including Africa, American Anthropologist, American Ethnologist, Anthropological Quarterly, Anthropology and Humanism, Anthropology Today, Ethnology, Journal des Anthropologues, Man: Journal of the Royal Anthropological Institute, Mande Studies, and others), and some four dozen chapters in edited collections, encyclopedias, and reprint anthologies.
-Specific works have appeared in French, German, Chinese, and Portuguese translations.
+Some works have appeared in French, German, Chinese, and Portuguese translations.

-To expose broader readerships to the world of anthropological research, I have also written short pieces for general audiences in publications such as the New York Times, Huffington Post, and Christian Science Monitor, and I have appeared on television and radio shows to speak about assorted cultural issues of relevance in the U.S., Africa, and internationally (including Ray Suarez, “Talk of the Nation,” NPR; Leonard Lopate Show, WNYC; Malachy McCourt, “On the Line,” PRI—“The World;” WGBH-AM–rebroadcast on 116 NPR stations nationwide; Monitor Radio, for Christian Science Monitor Broadcasting Company; and Voice of America).
+To expose broader readerships to the world of anthropological research, I have also written short pieces for general audiences in publications such as the The Hill, New York Times, Huffington Post, and Christian Science Monitor, and I have appeared on television and radio shows to speak about assorted cultural issues of relevance in the U.S., Africa, and internationally (including Ray Suarez, “Talk of the Nation,” NPR; Leonard Lopate Show, WNYC; Malachy McCourt, “On the Line,” PRI—“The World;” WGBH-AM–rebroadcast on 116 NPR stations nationwide; Monitor Radio, for Christian Science Monitor Broadcasting Company; and Voice of America).

 You can listen to an interview with me on a local NPR radio station concerning Blood Magic/the anthropology of menstruation here.